Home » Course » Desserts » Cookies » The Best Vegan Chocolate Chip Cookies

 Instructions

-Preheat oven to 350 degrees F. Line a baking sheet with parchment paper or Silpat, or use baking sheet as is, un-greased.
+Preheat oven to 350 degrees F. Line a baking sheet with parchment paper or Silpat, or use the baking sheet as is, un-greased.

-Scoop: Drop rounded 1 1/2 – 2 tablespoons full of cookie dough onto prepared baking sheet, keeping them about 2 inches apart.
+Scoop: Drop rounded 1 1/2-2 tablespoons of cookie dough onto the prepared baking sheet, spacing them about 2 inches apart.

 Bake: Place in the oven and bake for 10 to 12 minutes (don’t overbake).
-Cool on baking sheets for 2 minutes, move to wire racks to cool.
+Cool on baking sheets for 2 minutes, then move to wire racks to cool.

 Makes 2 dozen cookies.